kimmobrunfeldt/labyrinth/README.md

 * Play Icon by sureya from NounProject.com
 * Player by nico bayu saputro from NounProject.com
 * Replay by Cuputo from NounProject.com
-* Cross by Hassan ali from NounProject.com
+* Cross by Joni Ramadhan from NounProject.com